Healthplan Spain

 Expat Tips

-A significant number of these expatriates obtain this permit through marriage or registered civil partnerships—known in Spain as pareja de hecho—with a Spanish or EU citizen.
+A significant number of these expatriates obtain this permit through marriage or registered civil partnerships — known in Spain as pareja de hecho — with a Spanish or EU citizen.
 The card grants a five-year right to live and work in Spain.
 But what happens if the marriage or partnership ends?
 Can a breakup cause you to lose your Spanish residency?
 It’s a real concern for many.

 This article has been updated with the most current information available in 2025 and outlines what happens to your residency if your relationship ends, and what steps you must take to protect your legal status in Spain.
+Spain’s immigration offices have increasingly tightened enforcement in 2024–2025, making it essential to understand how to retain your residency independently after separation.

 We will answer the following questions: